 Free VPNs to Avoid

 The following free VPNs are unsafe and should be avoided.
-These VPNs can potentially distribute your data to third parties or be laden with malicious software and viruses.
+These VPNs can potentially distribute your data to third parties or contain malicious software and viruses.

 • Hola.
 Not an actual VPN but a P2P network, meaning that users share their IP address with everyone on the network.
 If someone does anything illegal, you could be held accountable.
 Plus, it logs your browsing data and shares it with third parties.